-A public power entity;
+A public power entity; or

-Council’s, as define in the Resource and Conservation Development program; or

 An instrumentality of a state, tribal, or local government.

-In addition, the applicant must have sufficient capacity to perform the energy audit or renewable energy development assistance activities proposed in the application to ensure success,,,,, possess the legal authority and responsibility necessary to carry out the purposes of the grant,,,,, and comply with DUNS and System for Awards Management.
-These requirements remain unchanged under the final rule.
+In addition, the applicant must have sufficient capacity to perform the energy audit or renewable energy development assistance activities proposed in the application to ensure success; possess the legal authority and responsibility necessary to carry out the purposes of the grant; and comply with DUNS and System for Awards Management.

+Under the final rule, these requirements remain the same with the exception of the addition of Resource and Conservation Development Council as an eligible applicant (as a result of the Agricultural Act of 2014).

 Project Eligibility

-Under the REAP interim rule, to be eligible for an EA or REDA grant, the grant funds for the project must be used by the grant recipient to assist agricultural producers or rural small businesses located in a State in one or both of the following:
+Under the baseline program, to be eligible for an EA or REDA grant, the grant funds for the project must be used by the grant recipient to assist agricultural producers or rural small businesses located in a State in one or both of the following:

 Conducting and promoting energy audits that meet the requirements of the energy audit as defined in the final rule.